RapTho/ReactDemoBurgerApp/README.md

 Technical optimizations
 - Optimized for mobile use (different designs for mobile/desktop)
-- Lazy loading parts of the app
+- Lazy loading parts of the app<br>
   Not all components are loaded initially.
 On request, the app fetches the less frequently used components automatically and renders them.
 - Single Page application
 - Store JSON Webtoken in localStorage after a successful login